ChrisPortman/vcrepo/README.md

 ```
 6. Browse to 'http://your.server/repos'.
 It will be pretty bare as there are no repos defined.

+From here, if you intend to sync RHN sources from channels other than your RHEL host is subscribed to, you will need to use a program from mrepo (gensystemid)
+TODO: Add more detail here....

 ## Using the Software
 ### Defining Repos
 Once installed, you need to define your repos.
 The repo definitions live in the config.yaml.
 In there, create a _repositories_ hash: